 I mean, you probably have to have that “Welcome to the league!” moment at some point.
 Do you remember the first time you went to Sylvia for advice or guidance?

-NC: During what was maybe our first week of training, Coach Reeve was going over plays, and I kid you not, she put in like 15 plays in one day.
-I'm like, "How on earth am I supposed to remember 15 plays, at the four and the three?"
-I was like, "Syl, Sylvia Fowles".
-She would get the team together before training and go over the plays so that we were more confident.
-That was also so helpful because while we have a playbook, I'm more of a person that learns while doing it instead of looking at the playbooks.
-So it was really cool to come to her and be like, "Help me?"
-And she's like, "I got you".
+NC: During what was maybe our first week of practice, Coach Reeve was going over plays, and I kid you not, she put in like 15 plays in one day.
+I’m like, “How on earth am I supposed to remember 15 plays, at the four and the three?”
+I was like, “Syl, Sylvia Fowles.”
+She would get the team together before practice and go over the plays so that we were more confident.
+That was also so helpful because while we have a playbook, I’m more of a person that learns while doing it instead of looking at the playbooks.
+So it was really cool to come to her and be like, “Help me?”
+And she’s like, “I got you.”